 2. Adventure activities

 Whether you are adventurous or a nature lover, the Garden Route has a lot to offer.
-From bungee jumping at Bloukrans Bridge, being up close with elephants at Knysna Elephant Park, or relaxing at Birds of Eden, there is a lot to choose from.
+From bungee jumping at Bloukrans Bridge to being up close with elephants at Knysna Elephant Park or relaxing at Birds of Eden, there is a lot to choose from.